-It’s been a year since Congress adjusted parts of the Dodd-Frank Act financial reform package, which was originally implemented in 2010 to address the financial industry excesses that helped cause the financial crisis of 2008.
+It’s been over two years since Congress adjusted parts of the Dodd-Frank Act financial reform package, which was originally implemented in 2010 to address the financial industry excesses that helped cause the financial crisis of 2008.

 The Dodd-Frank rollback was a bipartisan effort designed to make life easier for smaller banks, and also extend certain consumer protections.
 However, the effort drew negative attention from those who argued that dialing back some bank oversight could possibly contribute to another financial crisis.

 So what happened with the Dodd-Frank rollback, anyway?
 In this article, we’ve rounded up what parts of Dodd-Frank changed, what stayed the same and what it all means for your banking and personal finances.

 Why was the Dodd-Frank reform enacted in the first place?

 The Obama administration proposed the Dodd-Frank reform bill in response to the financial crash of 2008, which set off the worst economic downturn since the Great Recession.
 Congress passed the bill in 2010.

 The Dodd-Frank Act spans 2,300 pages and directs federal regulators to enforce more than 400 new rules and mandates.
 According to David Reiling, CEO of Sunrise Banks, “It imposed particular attention on the mortgage lending industry which was considered the main trigger for the Great Recession of 2008.”